Guiding Florida Families Through

 - Liens on property situated in Florida

-Distance can often make it difficult for out-of-state residents to address matters in another state.
-That is why we take the time to understand the concerns and goals of out-of-state clients to strive to ensure that your loved one’s property and financial affairs in Florida are settled properly.
-We are committed to providing clients with open and honest communication to keep clients fully informed of the status of the estate, address concerns and work to ensure that the requirements of Florida law are fully addressed.
+Distance can often make it difficult for out-of-state residents to address matters in Florida.
+That is why we take the time to understand the concerns and goals of out-of-state clients and strive to ensure that your loved one’s property and financial affairs in Florida are settled properly.
+We are committed to providing clients with open and honest communication to keep clients fully informed of the status of the estate.
+We address concerns and work to ensure that the requirements of Florida law are fully addressed.

-Learn more about these details by registering for an Estate Planning Workshop.
+Learn more about how to avoid Probate by registering for an Estate Planning Workshop.